 The customer should give express written permission before a business sends them a text message.
-Customers may sign a form, check a box online, or otherwise provide consent to receive promotional text messages.
+This may include signing a physical or digital form or responding to an email or text with a specific message indicating consent.

 So how exactly are the message types and the consent related?

 |Message Content Type||Consent Type||Comment|

 |Conversational Messaing||Implied||Since in conversational messaging customer initiates the text, mostly to inquire about a product/service, the consent is implied.|

 |Informational Messaging||Express||Customers usually allow businesses to contact them to update them about their account activities, fraud alerts, appointments, etc. These messages are informational and the consent given is express.|

 |Promotional Messaging||Explicit||Promotional messages are sent by businesses to engage their customers.
 It’s used to market the business/its services.
 Therefore the consent given has to be explicit.|

 The most important law around A2P messaging is regarding customer consent.
 These laws will ensure a high delivery rate of your business messages.